-Heavy duty relays offer long electrical life and low life cycle costs with rated voltage of 12V and 24V DC.
+Heavy-duty relays offer long electrical life and low life cycle costs with rated voltage of 12V and 24V DC.
 Often used within demanding applications due to its ability to stop heavy loads.
-Commonly used in the automation industry and used in industrial controls, commercial and domestic electrical appliances.
+Commonly used in the automation industry and used in industrial controls, and commercial and domestic electrical appliances.

 Communication relays are designed to transmit data signals to another device/destination.
 Communication relays can be commonly used (but not limited to) the automotive industry, broadcast industry, weather, and medical equipment.